ImkeF/M/README.md

 [Table.SolveParentChild.pq](https://github.com/ImkeF/M/blob/master/Library/Table.SolveParentChild.pq) | Creates columns for all parents, multiple parents are supported
 [Table.ToMarkdown.pq](https://github.com/ImkeF/M/blob/master/Library/Table.ToMarkdown.pq)
 [Table.UnpivotByNumbers.pq](https://github.com/ImkeF/M/blob/master/Library/Table.UnpivotByNumbers.pq) | Unpivots a table according to the number of columns and header rows passed on in the parameters
+[Table.UnpivotKeepNulls.pq](https://github.com/ImkeF/M/blob/master/Library/Table.UnpivotKeepNulls.pq) | Unpivots columns (or optional other columns) while keeping empty fields (with null).
+Any entry to the 3rd parameter will set to ""Unpivot Other Columns"" instead.
 [Table.ExportToCsv.pq](https://github.com/ImkeF/M/blob/master/LibraryR/Table.ExportToCsv.pq) | Exports a table to a csv file using R-script in PowerBI Desktop.
 You can pass the path in with backward-slashes, that will be reversed automatically."
 ## Text
 "Function | Description